euler-xyz/median-oracle/README.md

 Although Uniswap3's oracle read gas usage is acceptable for many applications, systems that use centralised and non-objective oracles like Chainlink currently have a competitive advantage in this dimension.
 Ideally gas efficiency would match or exceed Chainlink's.

-## Quantisation

-Uniswap3 has a clever innovation that involves encoding prices into "ticks".
-These are essentially logarithms of the prices scaled and truncated in such a way that they can be efficiently stored.
-In Uniswap3's scheme, any tick can be represented by a number between -887272 and 887272 inclusive.
-This is 20.759 bits of information so it can be stored in an `int24` data-type which occupies only 3 bytes.
-Since there are many more possible prices than there are ticks, by the pigeonhole principle multiple prices can map to the same tick, and converting a price into a tick loses information.

-This operation -- lossily compressing a large input domain down to a smaller output range -- is called quantisation.
-Our oracle design builds upon Uniswap3's tick concept (because it is our hope that in the future it could be adapted to work with...
-Uniswap4?), but adds another level of quantisation.

-Given a tick value, we divide it by 30 and take the floor, giving a number between -29576 and 29575 inclusive.
-This is 15.8521 bits of information and can therefore pack into an `int16` (2 bytes).
-In order to recover an approximation of the original tick, we multiply by 30 and add 15.
-In signal processing jargon, this is called a mid-riser quantisation, since if you imagine the plot of inputs to outputs being a staircase, the 0 is right at the edge of a stair (the "riser").
-In our case, an input tick of 0 will remap to a tick of 15, and a tick of -1 to -15.

-Although packing a tick into 2 bytes has significant gas benefits (as we'll describe later), it reduces the precision of prices that can be tracked.
-While a Uniswap3 tick is always guaranteed to be no more than 0.005% away from the original price, our quantised ticks can be up to 0.15% away.

 ## Limitations

 For reasons that will become clear in the following sections, our oracle has a few fundamental API limitations compared to Uniswap's TWAP: